 Yaris Hatchback 3-door/5-door/iA |

-Now, we’d like to dive in the things to keep in mind with flat towing so that you get an idea of what you should and should not do when flat towing your vehicle.
+Now, we’d like to dive into the things to keep in mind with flat towing so that you get an idea of what you should and should not do when flat towing your vehicle.

 Things to keep in mind when flat towing your vehicle